atm8136/atm8136.github.io/_posts/2017-08-29--revit-in-place-family-warning-plugin-status.md

 **Where are we at now?**

 Well, the plugin is all done with a config file for custom password and it runs well, (finally).
 The only thing left is to sign this thing.
-If you were not aware code signing is now kind of mandatory for Revit addins to eliminate that super annoying message as seen above.
+If you were not aware code signing is now kind of mandatory for Revit addins to eliminate that super annoying message as seen below.

 After some research on Konrad's blog, http://archi-lab.net/code-signing-of-your-revit-plug-ins/, I am finding that I need to invest in one of these fancy certificates.
 After selecting a vendor, I found out that the cost of this certificate is going to be around $340!
 Not the easiest thing to soak up when I made this plugin to distribute for free.